-The subsequent chapters are organized so that readers can move smoothly from very fundamental concepts to the more complex intricacies of interpersonal theory.
-The next group of chapters covers the human developmental eras, delineating how growth takes place in an orderly sequence involving interactive experiences with people.
-The following section, “Personality and How it Works,” delves deeper into specific concepts, including despair, cognitive development, learning and envy.
-Although practical applications are discussed throughout, along with short case illustrations, the next section specifically addresses psychotherapy itself, including dream analysis from an interpersonal perspective.
-The final section brings the theory into the larger sociopolitical sphere.
+After “Basic Concepts” lays the groundwork, the Developmental Eras section delineates how growth takes place in stages involving interactive experiences with people.
+The next section, “Personality and How it Works,” includes: cognitive development, learning, consciousness and dissociation, despair versus the pressure of need, and the role of envy.
+Although practical applications are discussed throughout, along with short case illustrations, the next section specifically addresses psychotherapy, including dream analysis.
+The last section, “Issues”, brings the theory into the larger sociopolitical sphere, including how interpersonal theory relates to the development of society.

-The chapters following “Basic Concepts” need not be read in sequence.
-Nonetheless, reading the book in the presented order is likely to offer the best understanding of interpersonal theory and practice.
+After “Basic Concepts”, chapters can be read in any order.
+Nonetheless, the presented order is likely to offer the best understanding of interpersonal theory and practice.
 Because each subsequent chapter can stand on its own, there is some repetition.
-Since some of the issues can arouse discomfort, even for seasoned practitioners, repetition using different words and phrases can allow readers to “hear” better.
+Since some issues can arouse discomfort, even for seasoned practitioners, repetition using different words and phrases can allow readers to “hear” better.

-A person’s first deep connection is with those responsible for their very survival.
+A person’s first intimate connection is with those responsible for their very survival.
 They are completely dependent on their interpersonal environment.
-To the extent their primary parenting one(s) can validate experiencing people and phenomena outside their immediate orbit, as children develop, they are also influenced by the wider world.
-This interpersonal blending defines their humanness, their unique personalities, and organizes lives that vary in degree of satisfaction.
-Evolving Self examines how repetitive patterns of interactions with significant others and the wider world, particularly but not exclusively in the formative years, are primarily responsible for one’s ever-expanding personality, and how some repetitive patterns can also create debilitating “problems in living.”
+As children develop, to the extent their primary parenting one(s) can validate experiences with people and phenomena outside their immediate orbit, they are also influenced by the wider world.
+This confluence defines our humanness and unique personalities, which, in their complexities, navigate with varying degrees of success, a satisfying or not so satisfying life.

 Subhead: Logic of organization